Infomaker/NPWriterDevelopers/guides/save-hooks/index.md

 ---
 layout: default
-title: Validation and execute hooks when saving
+title: Validation and execute hooks
 active: /guides/
 ---

-# Execute hooks before and after save
+# Validate and execute hooks

 ## Overview
 It is possible to add hooks in various stages of the saving process.
-There are three general hooks that as well as the more special validation hook.
-All hooks must return a `Promise()` that is either resolved or reject by the hook.
+There are three general hooks in addition to the more special validation.
+All hooks must return a `Promise()` that is either resolved or rejected by the hook.
 Any `reject()` will cancel the process and show an error message to the user.

 *Any plugin can provide hooks or validation.
 The order of multiple hooks in the same stage is not guaranteed so no assumption should be made on the execution order.*